core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## CoAP Option Numbers Registry ## {#iana-coap-options}

-IANA is asked to add this document as an additional reference for the Hop-Limit option in the "CoAP Option Numbers" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.
+IANA is asked to add this document as an additional reference for the Hop-Limit Option in the "CoAP Option Numbers" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 --- back